Egress Gateway Best Practices

 --set ipMasqAgent.config.nonMasqueradeCIDRs[2]=192.168.0.0/16

-Then restart cilium components to take effect:
+Then restart cilium components to apply:

 kubectl rollout restart ds cilium -n kube-system